The Group

 Lukas Wanner

 I am the lab manager of the Environmental Microbiology group.
 I'm supporting the group in the management of the laboratory, in the execution of experiments, during field trips and in the maintenance of our digital infrastructures.
-As the Biosafety Officer I'm responsible for health and safety in the lab.
+I'm also responsible for health and safety in the lab and outside.

 In my free time I like to cook, swim, bike, skateboard, hike, dance, make fresh hair cuts, and most of all play and cuddle with my cat, Rosa.